studlinnth6233/13-map-reduce-collect/README.md

 We'll use _Map-Reduce_ to implement the classical _word count_ example.
 As sample data the repository contains about 3.000 tweets of Donald Trump we will analyze in this assignment.
-As an alternative the assignment also contains a generator which uses the Twitter API fo fetch the tweets live.
+As an alternative the assignment also contains a generator which uses the Twitter API to fetch the tweets live.
 To be able to use this generator you have to do some [additional configuration](#using-the-twitter-api).

 After we analyzed which words Donald Trump uses most in his tweets we'll have a look which tweets are sent from which device.
-A clever data scientist discovered that most of angrier tweets came from Android where the nicer ones were written with an iPhone ([first article](http://varianceexplained.org/r/trump-tweets/) and [follow up article](http://varianceexplained.org/r/trump-followup/)).
+A clever data scientist discovered that most of the angrier tweets came from Android where the nicer ones were written with an iPhone ([first article](http://varianceexplained.org/r/trump-tweets/) and [follow up article](http://varianceexplained.org/r/trump-followup/)).
 We will have a look if we can use Java's `Stream`s to group the tweets by the kind of client which was used to create them.

 ## Setup